Trần Thị Thanh Thúy: 2017–2019: Competing in Taiwan and Vietnam

-In the 2017–2018 season, Thanh Thúy joined the Taiwanese club Attack Line, becoming the first Vietnamese volleyball player to play for a club outside Southeast Asia.
-She quickly established herself as the team’s leading outside hitter, scoring herself 147 points in just 8 matches.
-In 2018, she returned to VTV Bình Điền Long An to compete in the 2018 Vietnam League, helping the club successfully defend their national title.
-With the national team, she also took part in the 2018 VTV International Women's Volleyball Cup, 2018 Asian Games, and the Asian Cup.
+In the 2017–2018 season, Thanh Thuý joined the Taiwanese club Attack Line, becoming the first Vietnamese volleyball player to play for a club outside Southeast Asia.
+She established herself as the team’s leading outside hitter, scoring herself 147 points in 8 matches.
+In 2018, Thanh Thuý returned to VTV Bình Điền Long An to compete in the 2018 Vietnam League, helping the club successfully defend their national title.
+With the national team, she took part in the 2018 VTV International Women's Volleyball Cup, 2018 Asian Games, and the Asian Cup.

-After the conclusion of the 2018 Vietnam League, Thanh Thúy went back to Taiwan to continue playing for Attack Line.
+After the conclusion of the 2018 Vietnam League, Thanh Thuý went back to Taiwan to continue playing for Attack Line.
 In the 2018–2019 Top Volleyball League she appeared in another 8 matches and scored 158 points.
 At the 2019 Asian Women's U23 Volleyball Championship, she was named Best Outside Hitter and helped Vietnam secure a third-place finish.
-However, at the 2019 ASEAN Grand Prix (first leg), Thanh Thúy and her teammates struggled, losing all three matches and finishing fourth out of four teams.
+At the 2019 ASEAN Grand Prix (first leg), Thanh Thuý and her teammates lost all three matches, finishing fourth out of four teams.